Hudson River School Art Trail: Suggested Itineraries

 Sites 1, 2, 4 and 5.

 See some of the most spectacular sites, all in one day!
 Start at the #1 site on the Trail, the Thomas Cole National Historic Site at 9:30 am, watch the introductory film about the Hudson River School, and take the 10 am tour of the place where American art began.
 Next, head to Olana, site #2 on the Trail, which is less than 3 miles away, and brace yourself for one of the most beautiful views in all of North America.
-Take the 11:30 am tour (reserve in advance by calling (518) 828-0135) of the magnificent home of the artist Frederic Church, shop for an artistic souvenir, and then head to lunch in nearby Hudson or Catskill.
+Take the 12 o’clock tour, arriving at 11:30 to purchase tickets and watch the introduction film, (reserve the day of tour by calling (518) 828-0135 or book in advance at https://www.olana.org/book-a-tour/) of the magnificent home of the artist Frederic Church.
+Shop for an artistic souvenir, and then head to lunch in nearby Hudson or Catskill.
 After lunch, drive to site #4 on the Trail for a view of majestic Kaaterskill Clove.
 Leave your car there and take the 1-mile hike up to Kaaterskill Falls.

 “Into the Wild” Weekend

 Day 1: Sites 12, 13, 14 and 2

 Day 2: Sites 1, 4, 5 and 7